celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 #### Authorize voter signing keys

-In order to vote with the balance of a `ReleaseGold` contract you will to authorize a voting key.
+In order to vote with the balance of a `ReleaseGold` contract you will need to authorize a voting key.

 Create the vote signer keys: